japila-books/spark-sql-internals/docs/configuration-properties.md

     `spark.sql.shuffle.partitions` cannot be changed in Spark Structured Streaming between query restarts from the same checkpoint location.

 Use [SQLConf.numShufflePartitions](SQLConf.md#numShufflePartitions) method to access the current value.

-## <span id="spark.sql.debug.maxToStringFields"> spark.sql.debug.maxToStringFields

-Maximum number of fields of sequence-like entries can be converted to strings in debug output.
-Any elements beyond the limit will be dropped and replaced by a "...
-N more fields" placeholder.

-Default: `25`

-Since: `3.0.0`

-Use [SQLConf.maxToStringFields](SQLConf.md#maxToStringFields) method to access the current value.

-## <span id="spark.sql.files.ignoreCorruptFiles"> spark.sql.files.ignoreCorruptFiles

-Controls whether to ignore corrupt files (`true`) or not (`false`).
-If `true`, the Spark jobs will continue to run when encountering corrupted files and the contents that have been read will still be returned.

-Default: `false`

-Use [SQLConf.ignoreCorruptFiles](SQLConf.md#ignoreCorruptFiles) method to access the current value.

-## <span id="spark.sql.files.ignoreMissingFiles"> spark.sql.files.ignoreMissingFiles

-Controls whether to ignore missing files (`true`) or not (`false`).
-If `true`, the Spark jobs will continue to run when encountering missing files and the contents that have been read will still be returned.

-Default: `false`

-Use [SQLConf.ignoreMissingFiles](SQLConf.md#ignoreMissingFiles) method to access the current value.

-## <span id="spark.sql.codegen.wholeStage"> spark.sql.codegen.wholeStage

-**(internal)** Whether the whole stage (of multiple physical operators) will be compiled into a single Java method (`true`) or not (`false`).

-Default: `true`

-Use [SQLConf.wholeStageEnabled](SQLConf.md#wholeStageEnabled) method to access the current value.

-## <span id="spark.sql.optimizer.nestedSchemaPruning.enabled"> spark.sql.optimizer.nestedSchemaPruning.enabled

-**(internal)** Prune nested fields from the output of a logical relation that are not necessary in satisfying a query.
-This optimization allows columnar file format readers to avoid reading unnecessary nested column data.

-Default: `true`

-Use [SQLConf.nestedSchemaPruningEnabled](SQLConf.md#nestedSchemaPruningEnabled) method to access the current value.

 ## <span id="spark.sql.sources.fileCompressionFactor"> spark.sql.sources.fileCompressionFactor